Occupational Exposure

 | | 11 min read

-HVAC technicians who worked on heating and cooling systems before the 1980s face a 73% higher risk of asbestos-related disease compared to the general population.
-These skilled workers regularly disturbed asbestos-containing materials including duct insulation, furnace cement, and pipe wrapping while performing routine maintenance, repairs, and system replacements.
+HVAC technicians who worked on heating and cooling systems before the 1980s face a 73% higher risk of asbestos-related disease compared to the general population.[4]
+These skilled workers regularly disturbed asbestos-containing materials (ACMs) including duct insulation, furnace cement, and pipe wrapping while performing routine maintenance, repairs, and system replacements.
 Understanding this occupational hazard is critical for workers, employers, and families affected by asbestos exposure in the HVAC industry.

 Executive Summary

 HVAC technicians experienced substantial asbestos exposure through duct insulation, furnace components, and heating system maintenance across decades of work.
-Asbestos was routinely incorporated into insulation wraps, ductwork tape, furnace cement, boiler jackets, and pipe coverings used throughout residential and commercial HVAC systems.
-When technicians cut, removed, or disturbed these materials, microscopic asbestos fibers became airborne and were inhaled into the lungs, often without adequate protective equipment or worker warnings.
+The mineral was routinely incorporated into insulation wraps, ductwork tape, furnace cement, boiler jackets, and pipe coverings used throughout residential and commercial HVAC systems.[1]
+When technicians cut, removed, or disturbed these materials, microscopic fibers became airborne and were inhaled into the lungs, often without adequate protective equipment or worker warnings.
 Many HVAC workers now face mesothelioma diagnoses appearing 20-50 years after exposure ended.
-Compensation options including asbestos trust funds, personal injury lawsuits, and workers compensation claims may provide financial recovery for affected workers and their families.
+Compensation options including asbestos trust funds, personal injury lawsuits, and workers compensation claims may provide financial recovery for affected workers and their families.[2]

 Key Facts About HVAC Technician Asbestos Exposure